Waziup/waziup.io-old/content/documentation/how waziup works/architecture.md

 ------------

 The sensor discovery module is in charge of retrieving a list of sensors that matches the application need.
-On the left side of the diagram, the sensor owners can register their sensors with the platform.
+On the left side of the diagram, sensor owners can register their sensors with the platform.
 The sensors selected for each application will deliver their data through the IoT bridge and pre-processor.
-The IoT bridge is in charge of connecting directly to the sensors though the wireless network.
+The IoT bridge is in charge of connecting directly to the sensors through the wireless network.
 The pre-processor contains the routines for pre-processing the data, such as cleaning, extrapolating, aggregating and averaging the sensors measures.

 Stream & data analytic